 The fund of funds is managed by the European Investment Fund (EIF).
 Inquiries should be addressed directly to the EIF.

 More information about the European Invesment Fund (EIF) can be found under www.eif.org.

 High-Tech Gründerfonds (HTGF)

-The High-Tech Gründerfonds (HTGF) invests in technology-oriented start-ups with high potential.
-The seed funding is guaranteed for a period of at least 12-18 months.
-Criteria are technology orientation, market perspective, quality of the team and financially adequate commitment of the founder team.
+The High Tech Gründerfonds (HTGF) invests venture capital in technology-oriented start-ups with high potential.
+In the process, seed financing is ideally secured over a period of at least 12-18 months.
+Criteria are technology orientation, market perspective, quality of the team and financially appropriate commitment of the team to the company.

-To facilitate the analysis and assessment of the business concept, the HTGF has defined a transparent four-step process.
-The process consists of:
+To enable the analysis and assessment of the business concept, HTGF has established a four-step and transparent process consisting of

 - Term Sheet

 If support is needed in the preparation of the business plan, HTGF provides an experienced coach or network partner.
 This is often a business angel.
 He also attaches a letter of reference to the business plan.

 In the end, if the due diligence is positive, one of the three investment committees, which have different technology focuses, decides on the basis of an investment recommendation.

 The companies can receive up to 500,000 euros in venture capital in a first round of financing.
 HTGF acquires 15% company shares at nominal and provides a subordinated shareholder loan.
 The loan has a term of 7 years.
 The interest (currently 10%) on the subordinated loan is deferred for 4 years to preserve the startup’s liquidity.